 Inclusive Programs, Services and Spaces for All

 Adopted by Grey County Council on August 9, 2018.

+Updates reviewed April 8, 2019.

+Proposed Update: January 21, 2021

-This plan was created by Grey County staff in consultation with the Grey County Accessibility Advisory Committee.
+This plan was created by Grey County staff in consultation with the Grey County Joint Accessibility Advisory Committee.
 The Plan is available in alternate formats upon request such as print, electronic, plain text and verbal.
 Other formats may be considered on a case-by-case basis.
 Additionally, communication supports are also available upon request.

+This plan has been updated January 2021.
+The major change is the addition of conventional transportation.

-This multi-year plan is available online at www.Grey.ca/accessibility.For more information about Grey County’s Accessibility initiatives, please contact Kathie Nunno, Administrative & Accessibility Coordinator, at kathie.nunno@grey.ca, call 519-372-0219 ext.1223, or in person at:
+This multi-year plan is available online at www.Grey.ca/accessibility-information.For more information about Grey County’s Accessibility initiatives, please contact Kathie Nunno, Administrative & Accessibility Coordinator, at kathie.nunno@grey.ca, call 519-372-0219 ext.1223, or in person at:

 Grey County Administration Building